vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 ### Implement article switching

-There are two ways that the active article can switch:
+There are two conditions that can cause the active article to switch:
-* The 10 second timer expires.
+1. The 10 second timer expires.
-* A user taps one of the news articles.
+1. The user taps one of the news articles.

-We set the variable `VarS_Selected_ID` to the `ID` of the new active article (the next one in the list, or the one a user tapped). the data flow to filter the news lines to the selected one is triggered.
+If either of these occur, we set the variable `VarS_Selected_ID` to the `ID` of the new active article (the next one in the list, or the one that the user tapped).
+We also reload the news articles data source, to trigger the data flow that filters for the active news article.

 ![image](/assets/2025-06-29/130.png)

+This then triggers the reload event of the data flow.
+So, in order to update the news article and image on screen, we create a reload event for the data flow.

-This action in turn triggers the reload event of the data flow.
-It sets the actual news text and the file name of the image to be shown.
-The other news attributes (title and subtitle) don't need to be handled here.
-Because they are shown through data binding.
-We need this manual coding on for the formatted HTML text and the image source only.
+Our reload event sets the news article's text, and the image's file name.
+We don't need to handle the other on-screen elements---the title and subtitle---in this reload event.
+That's because they use data binding to update themselves automatically.
+We only need this manual script for the formatted HTML text and the image source.

 ![image](/assets/2025-06-29/140.png)

 ## Result and conclusion

 It's easy to use basic SharePoint lists and documents.
-But in this article, we learned some more sophisticated tricks:
+But in this article, we showed off some more sophisticated tricks:
 * How to combine list entries with files, and how to handle this relationship in Peakboard.
 * How to handle rich HTML text from SharePoint.